philcryer/fak3r.com/content/music.md

 ## Record stores

-I've often said that going to a record store is my version of going to church.
-I'll spend hours there, get lost in my own thoughts, explore what's available, and talk with others that are similarly afflicted to (still) buying records, and CDs.
+I've shopped at lots of music stores over the years, and it's always been one of my favorite things to do.
 Here's a list of my favorite shops.

 * [Music Stores](/music-stores)